nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-cli.md

 ### Studio

-Connect your Studio project to your bundle dependencies to be able to add it directly in your package or testing that everyhting is working well together.
+Connect your Studio project to your bundle dependencies to be able to add it directly in your package or testing that everything is working well together.

 ```bash
 $ nuxeo studio